dnmsk/ru.dnmsk.stocks.api/README.md

 There are three types channel, defference is in returning array of data:
 1. Stocks.
 `data_summary/{CLASS}` - returns data for currency, stocks, futures and options

 2. Bonds
 `data_bonds/{CLASS}` - returns data for bonds

 3. Orderbook
 `data_orderbook/{CLASS}/{SECTION}` - return orderbook.

-`{CLASS}` - check class codes on MOEX or in your trade terminal `{SECURITY}` - check security code on MOEX or in your trade terminal `{OPTION}` - availably only `with_nested` property.
+`{CLASS}` - check class codes on MOEX or in your trade terminal `{SECURITY}` - check security code on MOEX or in your trade terminal `{OPTION}` - available only `with_nested` property.
 Will add all linked with CLASS/SECURIY instruments, like Stocks, Currencies, Futures and Options.

 ##### Query
 Available is only for Stocks and bonds.